How does this medication work? What will it do for me?

 - symptoms of a blockage in the bowel (e.g., abdominal pain, severe constipation, nausea)

 - symptoms of serotonin syndrome (e.g., confusion, fast heartbeat, hallucinations, restlessness, shaking, shivering, sudden jerking of muscles, sweating)

 - symptoms of too much medication (overdose; e.g., cold, clammy skin; feeling faint, dizzy, confused, or unable to think, walk, or talk normally; hallucinations; cold and clammy skin; severe drowsiness; slow, shallow breathing or difficulty breathing; slow heartbeat)

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Breathing: Oxycodone can suppress breathing.
-If you have asthma or another lung disease that increases your risk for breathing difficulties, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have asthma, sleep apnea, or another lung disease that increases your risk for breathing difficulties, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Drowsiness/reduced alertness: People taking oxycodone - naloxone should not drive a car or perform hazardous tasks until they determine that this medication does not impair their ability to perform these tasks safely.